zebulon2/dataserver/Installation-Instructions-for-Debian-Wheezy.md

 Copy the sample file and adjust a few values.
 The lines you should change are marked with a `+` at the beginning.
 `host.domain.tld` should be the same as in your SSL certificate.
 If you use a self signed certificate the SSL validation must be deactivated.
 `$SYNC_DOMAIN` should just contain `sync`.
 It does not need to be a valid resolvable domain name.
+If you set `$AUTH_SALT` be sure to prepend this string to the user passwords before hashing.

     <?
     class Z_CONFIG {